gve-sw/DownloadWebexRecordingsSample/README.md

 To automate the running of the scripts using the example timeframes described above and after ample testing, we recommend you create a daily CRON job for running **seed_db.py** and **download_all.py** in sequence and also a separate weekly CRON job to run **delete_all.py** (without the -i option so it does not stop and ask for confirmation while running unattended)

+# Screenshots

+### LICENSE

+Provided under Cisco Sample Code License, for details see [LICENSE](LICENSE.md)

+### CODE_OF_CONDUCT

+Our code of conduct is available [here](CODE_OF_CONDUCT.md)

+### CONTRIBUTING

+See our contributing guidelines [here](CONTRIBUTING.md)

+#### DISCLAIMER:
+<b>Please note:</b> This script is meant for demo purposes only.
+All tools/ scripts in this repo are released for use "AS IS" without any warranties of any kind, including, but not limited to their installation, use, or performance.
+Any use of these scripts and tools is at your own risk.
+There is no guarantee that they have been through thorough testing in a comparable environment and we are not responsible for any damage or data loss incurred with their use.
+You are responsible for reviewing and testing any scripts you run thoroughly before use in any non-testing environment.